 Umm… everyone!
 Mindful spending can benefit all of us, but it can be particularly helpful for those on fluctuating incomes, or times when you’re trying to be extra careful with your money.
 Using mindful spending to think ahead rather than make decisions in the moment can save you money and factor in your wider financial lifestyle.

 Feeling inspired?
 Mindful spending can also help you get out of debt, by breaking the spending cycle and cutting the impulse to tap that plastic.
+With more people than ever being burdened by a mountain of student loans and credit card debt, mindful spending can be key to a healthy financial future.

 Emma Edwards is a finance copywriter and blogger, on a mission to humanize the financial services industry by creating meaningful content that’s accessible and empowering.
 You’ll find her penning money tips at her blog, The Broke Generation, sharing financial insights on Instagram, or injecting life into content for her business clients.